TomSB1423/Obsidian-Darkside20k/General Information/Final Project Plan.md

 		- Using shielding model
 		- Addition physics list simulation in case of different products
 		- Further trajectory simulation -> $10^7$ muons
-	- Analysis
+- **Analysis**:
+	- Open data in python
+	- Added decay modes to each isotope
+	- Calculate production per year
-		- Classified long and short lived isotopes, unstable
+	- Separate into stable and unstable
-		- Production yields
+	- Filter by realistic halflife -> all greater than 1 year excluded
+	- Used API to identify isotopes that have an intensity > 0.5 with a mean beta decay energy between 0-200 keV
+	- Looked for location specific decays:
-		- mode of decay -> mainly beta/gamma
+		- Buffer -> any beta/gamma
-		-
+		- TPC
+			- Prompt -> ignored unless half life greater than dead time

 - Comparison to DUNE
 - Use parts of interim report + DUNE paper
 - Geant4 simulation generates ROOT output
 - Analysed using root and python